gvwilson/thirdbit/src/fiction/makers-return/index.md

 I must delete them so that I can start over.
 I must delete the Makers.
 I must delete all of you so that I can start over."
+And then the double doors behind them slid shut with a faint rumble.

 </section>